 Hydropower is the technology of using the force of falling water to generate electrical power.
-Yuba Water Agency’s hydropower facilities provide clean energy and important electric grid stabilization, especially for solar and wind, because the sun doesn't always shine and the wind doesn't always blow.
+Yuba Water Agency’s hydropower facilities provide clean energy and important electric grid stabilization in Northern California, supplementing solar and wind, because the sun doesn't always shine and the wind doesn't always blow.
 The Yuba River Development Project includes a modern series of dams and hydropower facilities capable of generating up to 417 megawatts of carbon-free energy, which is enough to supply more than 400,000 homes and businesses throughout California.

 New Colgate Powerhouse